NithinKalidas/Appian/Process Model.md

 When used in MNI user input task need to be used
 When quering the data inside the process model before the user interaction starts (Not required , NR)

-## 15. How do you convert a word to document
+## 15. How do you convert a word to document?
+using docx to pdf converter through process model

-## 16. how do you send document to external system
+## 16. how do you send document to external system?
+Using integration we can send through either base 64 or binary Using a smart service send document to external system (NR)

 ## 17. what is task log?
+Task Log is a handling the task through DB Driven rather than Appian default assignment Which Decrease the RAM memory and increase in Performance as all the task are handled through storages in DB

-## 18. How do you use task log in DB instead of task management
+## 18. How do you use task log in DB instead of task management?
+Everytime we can query the data and showcase to the dependent user and for any change it can be easily reset through DB

 ## 19. You have multiple start and sub process need to be used, what is the approach you use? (top to bottom or bottom or top)